Genpei Tōma Den: Related games

 In October 1988, Namco released a version of Genpei Tōma Den for the Family Computer titled Genpei Tōma Den Computer Board Game.
 Packaged with a physical cloth game board, cards, and metallic player figures molded after Kagekiyo, it takes the form of a virtual board game where players compete against each other to conqueror all of Japan.
 Whereas Genpei Tōma Den was a side-scrolling action game, Computer Board Game is instead a role-playing game, where players engage in battles with enemies and purchase items and equipment from stores.
 The idea for the game came from Namco designer Yuichiro Shinozaki wanting to further expand on the lore and world of the original game.

 A true sequel named Genpei Tōma Den: Kan no Ni was released in 1992 for the PC Engine.
 Developed by Namco and Now Production, it was published in North America by NEC Corporation as Samurai-Ghost.
 The game is set after the events of the original, where Kagekiyo is resurrected from the dead to prevent Yoritomo from reviving himself in the heaven world of Makai Nippon.
 Kan no Ni omits the Small and Plain mode sections, a move that was largely criticized by players and reviewers.
-It was re-released through the Wii Virtual Console in 2007.
+It was re-released through the Wii's Virtual Console in 2007.

 Other appearances in media

 Kagekiyo has made a few appearances in other video games developed by Namco.
-He became a featured playable character in the Wonderswan Color game Namco Super Wars.
+He became a featured playable character in the WonderSwan Color game Namco Super Wars.
 He also appeared as a playable character in the Japan-only role-playing game Namco × Capcom, where he teamed up with Heishirō Mitsurugi from the Soul series and Tarosuke from Yokai Dochuki.
 In addition, Yoshitsune, Benkei, Yoshinaka and Yoritomo also appeared as bosses.
 In Tales of Eternia (known as Tales of Destiny II in the U.S.), he appeared in the Aifread's Tomb dungeon, along with Rick Taylor from the Splatterhouse series, to prevent the player from advancing through certain doorways.
 In Tales of Phantasia: Narikiri Dungeon, there is a Kagekiyo costume to be worn.
 Kagekiyo's armor also appears in the character creation mode of Soulcalibur III, where it is possible to create a character in his likeness.
 In Tekken 6, it is possible to customize the character Yoshimitsu in order to make him similar to Kagekiyo.
 The series was resurrected as a webcomic, as part of Namco Bandai's ShiftyLook series, titled Scar.
 The new webcomic featured cyborg samurais instead of demons.
 A remixed version of the game music was included in Ridge Racer V.

 A theme based on Genpei Tōma Den, featuring several of the game's characters is featured in Pac-Man 99, as special DLC.